rtlabs-com/p-net/doc/getting_started_rtkernel.rst

    the code, the other is for the P-Net source code.
 You need at least to import the project for building the code.

 #.
-Use the menu "File > Import".
+Use the menu :menuselection:`File --> Import`.
 Select "General > Existing Projects".
 Click
-   "Browse" and select the ``build`` directory that was created earlier.
+   :guilabel:`Browse` and select the :file:`build` directory that was created earlier.

 #.
-Use the menu "Project > Build All" to build it.
+Use the menu :menuselection:`Project --> Build All` to build it.

    An OSAL layer hosted in a separate directory is used by P-Net, and is installed automatically during setup.
 For details see :ref:`running-sample-app`.